How many solar panels do I need?

 The number of panels you need will differ depending on a wide range of factors, including your roof's characteristics, how much sunlight your home receives, and your future electricity consumption.

 Every household has unique characteristics, which makes it tricky to provide estimates that work for everyone.
-For instance, if you have a chimney, vent pipe, or skylight (also known as a Velux window), you’ll need a bit more space on your roof – 0.81 m², if you have all three.
+For instance, if you have a chimney, vent pipe, or skylight (also known as a Velux window), you’ll need a bit more space.

 The exact number of panels you need will be best identified during a consultation with an installation expert.